epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Explore suggested chain ------------------------------------------------
-# step: Read the output of the selected chain to observe.
+# step: Inspect the selected chain, paste a screenshot, and describe
-# Paste the screenshot in the report.
-# Write in the report a paragraph describing:
-# - the number of unknown and known infectors, their IDs.
+# in the report: number of infectors and their IDs, number of
-# - the number of generations.
-# - who infected whom in each generation, and when?
+# generations, and who infected whom (and when) per generation.
-# i.e., the time range in days of these infections per generation.

 multiple_chains %>%
   # Use data.frame output from <epichains> object